tanyamadaan/b2b_mock_server/README.md

 # Swagger

+Swagger UI can also be used to mock the APIs.
+The below steps can be followed to use Swagger as a mock or sandbox.

 **Choose a server**

 There are two type of NPs one is BPP (Seller app) and BAP (Buyer app).